Developer Containers Part 2#

 This just shows that you have all the EPICS tools available to you inside the container.

-Note that you have the ability to install any other tools you might need inside the container using sudo apt update; sudo apt install package-name, the container is based on ubuntu 24.04 so all packages available for that distro are available to you. podman users should drop the sudo from the start of the commands.
+Note that you have the ability to install any other tools you might need inside the container using sudo apt update; sudo apt install package-name, the container is based on ubuntu 22.04 LTS (at time of writing) so all packages available for that distro are available to you. podman users should drop the sudo from the start of the commands because podman is already running as root inside the container.

 Generic IOCs can use PVI to auto generate engineering screens for your IOC instance in the form of phoebus bob files. ioc-adsimdetector uses this to make screens for the simdetector driver and for all of the AreaDetector plugins installed in the IOC instance.

-Phoebus will be launched and attempt to load the bob file called opi/ioc/index.bob.
-The opi folder is a place where the author of this generic IOC could place some screens.
-The subfolder ioc is not committed to git and is where the IOC instance will place its autogenerated engineering screens.
-The autogenerated screens always include and index.bob which is the entry point to all other autogenerated screens.
+Phoebus will be launched and attempt to load the bob file called opi/auto-generated/index.bob.
+The opi folder is a place where the author of this generic IOC could place some example screens.
+The subfolder auto-generated is not committed to git and is where the IOC instance will place its autogenerated engineering screens.
+This folder is mounted into the container at target /epics/opis.
+The autogenerated screens always include an index.bob which is the entry point to all other autogenerated screens.

 The autogenerated engineering screens currently show the image array as a list of integers.
-But we already had a nice screen for displaying an overview of the PVs, including an image widget for the image array.
+But we already had a nice screen for displaying an overview of the PVs, including an image widget for the image array (see Change the OPI screen).
 That screen was made for the same IOC instance we are currently running inside of the developer container.

 Phoebus Screen Example overview screen for bl01t-ea-cam-01